International Paper Co.

 - Location of hard copies of hazardous waste permit application, Part I and Part II Permits, modification requests, reports, etc. and supporting documents:

-International Paper is performing long-term monitoring and maintenance of a corrective action management unit and conducting corrective action activities under two hazardous waste permits.
+International Paper is conducting corrective action activities and performing long-term monitoring and maintenance of a corrective action management unit under two hazardous waste permits.
 The status of International Paper’s post-closure and corrective action activities are described below.
 The public can review and copy paper copies of all permits, reports and supporting documents at the agency locations above.

 The International Paper Co. site is located on about 98 acres at 2609 S. Rangeline Road (U.S. Hwy 71) in Joplin.
 Around the turn of the century, the site was largely used for underground lead and zinc mining.
 Rex Mining and Smelting Co. became the eventual owner.
 In 1937, Long-Bell Lumber Co. and American Lumber & Treating Co. purchased part of the property from Rex Mining and began wood treating operations at the facility.
 Long-Bell eventually purchased the entire property and continued operations until about 1956, when International Paper acquired the facility.